Beyond Trade-offs: A Unified Framework for Privacy, Robustness, and Communication Efficiency in Federated Learning: Introduction

-Robustness in the presence of malicious users is typically ensured through the use of robust aggregation rules~\cite{blanchard2017machine, guerraoui2018hidden, yin2018byzantine}.
-These rules require the federator to identify outlier updates based on certain metrics and exclude them during aggregation.
-Additional robustness guarantees are given by schemes such as~\cite{xhemrishi2025fedgt,cao2020fltrust}, that assign scores to the users or their updates before aggregating them.
-Those techniques require the federator to have a dataset representing the users' data.
+Robustness against malicious clients is typically achieved through robust aggregation rules such as Krum~\cite{blanchard2017machine}, coordinate-wise trimmed mean and median~\cite{yin2018byzantine}, Bulyan~\cite{guerraoui2018hidden}, and ProDiGy~\cite{ergisi2025prodigy}.
+These aggregation rules detect and downweight or remove outlier updates based on certain statistical or geometric metrics.
+Other defenses, such as~\cite{xhemrishi2025fedgt,cao2020fltrust}, assign scores to clients or their updates before aggregating them; however, they require the federator to have an auxiliary clean dataset representative of clients' data.